-It is also important to allow each other personal space and private time.
-Reassure each other that you still love each other, but it's OK if you both need some time to be alone.
+It’s also important to allow each other personal space and private time.
+Reassure each other that you still love each other, but it’s OK if you both need some time to be alone.
 This is a common need as a person faces the end of life.
 No one can be with someone 24 hours a day.
-And you cannot squeeze a lifetime into 2 months.
+And you cannot squeeze a lifetime into a few months.
 Make the most of each day, be grateful for it, and greet the next one as a new chance to enjoy each other.

 Sex and intimacy

 At this stage of your illness it may be hard to be as sexually close as you have been in the past.
 You may be tired, in some pain, or simply not interested in sex.
 But you can still keep physical contact in your relationship and share intimacy.
 Talk with your partner about your needs.
 Tell him or her that you want to be close but that you don’t feel you are able to have sex.
 Make sure your partner understands you want physical closeness and affection.
 At this time simply touching, hugging, and holding hands may feel more intimate than other forms of physical contact.

 Help take care of your partner